 As shown in Figure~\ref{fig:cyclobutadiene}, all neural methods converge to the same transition barrier which aligns with the highest MR-CC results at the upper end of the experimental range.
 But, they require different numbers of training steps and result in different total energies.
 PauliNet generally converges fastest, but results in the highest energies, whereas FermiNet's transition barrier converges slower but its energies are $\SI{70}{\milli\hartree{}}$ smaller.
 Lastly, \model{}'s transition barrier converges similar PauliNet's, but its energies are \SI{54}{\milli\hartree} lower than PauliNet's, placing it closer to FermiNet than PauliNet in terms of accuracy.
-Considering that \model{} has only been trained for $\approx\frac{1}{7}$ of FermiNet's time (see Section~\ref{sec:training_time}), we are confident that additional optimization would further narrow the gap to FermiNet.
+Considering that \model{} has only been trained for $\approx\frac{1}{6}$ of FermiNet's time (see Section~\ref{sec:training_time}), we are confident that additional optimization would further narrow the gap to FermiNet.

-In an additional ablation study, we compare to \model{} without the MetaGNN.
-Note, that we still train a single model for both states of cyclobutadiene.
-While the results in Figure~\ref{fig:cyclobutadiene} show that the truncated network continuously lowers its energies, it fails to reproduce the same transition barrier and its energies are \SI{18}{\milli\hartree{}} worse compared to the full \model{}.
+In an additional ablation study, we compare to \model{} without the MetaGNN, i.e, we still train a single model for both states of cyclobutadiene but without weight adaptation.
+While the results in Figure~\ref{fig:cyclobutadiene} show that the truncated network's energies continuously decrease, it fails to reproduce the same transition barrier and its energies are \SI{18}{\milli\hartree{}} worse compared to the full \model{}.